 Helpful Moving in NYC Tips

 The first step to reducing stress and having a successful move is to plan out the details.
 Whether you’re moving from the Upper East Side to Midtown Manhattan or you’re moving from California to New York, you’ll need to know how you’re going to get there and which route you plan to take.
 An important part of this is deciding which day you will move.
 You might not be able to move during the weekend.
 Check with management to see if moving a few days before or after the first of the month is possible.

 Moving to NYC is also the perfect time to measure your furniture and make sure it’ll fit through the doorways of your new digs.
 Get measurements from your new place and check it against your bulkiest pieces to see what can make the move and what needs to go.
 New York is also an incredibly innovative city, so if there’s something you absolutely can’t part with, you could consider hiring a hoisting service to bring items through a window or porch door.

 - Get a Storage Unit Ahead of Time

-When you’re not swapping places at the last minute and you have some time to plan moving to New York, you can house extra items at a storage unit before the big day.
+When you’re not swapping places at the last minute and you have some time to plan to move to New York, you can house extra items at a storage unit before the big day.
 The upside is that half of your stuff will already be packed and all you have to do is load up the boxes!
-This is also a great idea if you’re downsizing and want to hang on to some seasonal items, but don’t have the space for it in your new apartment.
+This is also a great idea if you’re downsizing and want to hang on to some seasonal items, but don’t have the space for them in your new apartment.
 Keep tabs on what’s in your storage unit as you transition from place to place so you don’t accidentally buy two of the same item.